Enet/alasym/README.md

 This module is not a copy of symfony routing, just has a similar syntax.
 It supports methods, parameters (including regular expressions for ones), default values and one option.

-The module has only three methods.
+The module has only four methods.
 ## loadConfig(filePath<sup>abc</sup>)
 This method returns a promise, loads file and calls **parseConfig<sup>( )</sup>**.
 Resolve gets **routes<sup>{ }</sup>** - an object, containing parsed routes.